 Kevin is a highly experienced practitioner in criminal and regulatory work.
-He is a CPS Specialist Prosecutor on the Fraud Panel (category 3) and Serious Crime Panel (category 3) and is also on the Regulatory Advocates Panel (List B).
+He is a CPS Category 4 Prosecutor and a CPS Specialist Prosecutor on the Fraud Panel (category 4) and Serious Crime Panel (category 3).
+He is also on the Regulatory Advocates Panel (List B).

 Kevin undertakes all aspects of criminal work but has particular expertise in: